-In this document, we explain how the Family Caregiver Survey Rating summary star is created.
-Appendix A contains the current measure values for the assignment of this summary star.
-Appendix B contains the average measure scores among hospices assigned each star category.
+In this document, we explain how CMS calculates Star Ratings for each of the eight publicly reported measures and the Family Caregiver Survey Rating summary star.
+Appendix A contains the current cut point values for the assignment of Star Ratings for each of the eight publicly reported measures.
+Appendix B contains the average measure scores among hospices assigned to each star category.
 Appendix C briefly describes the clustering algorithm.

-The Family Caregiver Survey Rating summary star for the February and May 2023 refreshes will be based on the caregiver-reported experiences of patients who died between October 1, 2019 and December 31, 2019 and those who died between July 1, 2020 and March 31, 2022.
-Note that due to the public health emergency, CAHPS Hospice Survey data for patients who died while receiving hospice care between January 1 and June 30, 2020 are not used in calculation of Star Ratings.
+The Family Caregiver Survey Rating summary star for the August and November 2025 refreshes will be based on the caregiver-reported experiences of patients who died between October 1, 2022 and September 30, 2024.